 Organization: MNCASA | Location: Minnesota

-- Coordinate grant proposals planning, preparation, and reporting, assuring timely submissions while partnering with MNCASA grant program managers.
+- Support the coordination of grant proposals planning, preparation, and reporting, assuring timely submissions, in partnership with MNCASA Leadership Team, funders, and consultants.

 - Manage department budget, regularly monitoring revenue and expenses.